-Accretion prior to reionization.
-As we have seen, at the time of recombination, the distribution of matter was remarkably uniform, although tiny fluctuations at the level of 1 part in 100,000 can be measured from the CMB.
-But once the baryons and photons had become decoupled, the baryons were able to accrete onto evolving density fluctuations in the dark matter for the first time.
-In Fig. 10, the gas temperature fluctuations remain tied to the photon temperature fluctuations for a while after recombination.
+photon temperature fluctuations for a while after recombination.
 This is because the uncombined free electrons still experience Compton scattering with the CMB.
-But within the horizon scale ( $k \gtrsim 0.01 \text{ Mpc}^{-1}$ at $z \sim 1000$ ), where gravity dominates, gas is clearly accreting onto dark matter halos, with a fluctuation spectrum converging on the ACDM spectrum by $z \sim 200$ .
+But within the horizon scale ( $k \gtrsim 0.01~\rm Mpc^{-1}$ at $z \sim 1000$ ), where gravity dominates, gas is clearly accreting onto dark matter halos, with a fluctuation spectrum converging on the $\Lambda\rm CDM$ spectrum by $z \sim 200$ .
 By this time, the thermal coupling of the gas with the CMB is essentially over; the universal expansion is driving the adiabatic cooling such that the gas temperature fluctuations converge to $\sim 2/3$ of the amplitude of the gas density fluctuations.

 It is interesting to ponder whether one can even observe these first accretion (fossil) events, long before the first stars formed - the so-called "Dark Ages" (Scott & Rees 1990; Madau et al 1997).
 This question is of particular interest to scientists considering the impact of the Square Kilometer Array (SKA) in detecting gas phases at these early epochs (Barkana & Loeb 2007; Furlanetto & Loeb 2004).
-HI 21cm in its ground state has hyperfine splitting due to parallel spins (triplet state) of the proton and electron pair having a slightly higher energy than the anti-parallel (singlet) state.
+Hr 21cm in its ground state has hyperfine splitting due to parallel spins (triplet state) of the proton and electron pair having a slightly higher energy than the anti-parallel (singlet) state.
+The pre-reionization era was marked by subtle variations in H ionisation fraction, gas density and spin temperature.
+The energy density of the redshifted 21cm emission is expected to be about 1% of the CMB.